 In fine-tuning remuneration packages, the RC takes into consideration pay and employment conditions within the industry and in comparable companies.
-The Company's relative performance and the individual performance of the Directors are also intended to be factored into each remuneration package.
+The Company's relative performance and the individual performance of the directors are also factored into each remuneration package.

-The remuneration of Independent Non-Executive Directors will be appropriate to their respective levels of contribution, taking into account factors such as effort and time spent, and their responsibilities.
-The Board will recommend the remuneration of the non-executive Directors for approval at the annual general meeting of the Company.
+The remuneration of non-executive directors will be appropriate to their respective levels of contribution, taking into account factors such as effort and time spent, and their responsibilities.
+The Board will recommend the remuneration of the non-executive directors for approval at the annual general meetings of the Company.